 What Distinguishes Evolution from Other Sciences

 Early on, I noticed three things about evolution that differentiated it from other sciences (or, I could almost say, from science).
 First, plausibility was accepted as being equivalent to evidence.
 And of course the less you know, the greater the number of things that are plausible, because there are fewer facts to get in the way.
-Again and again evolutionists assumed that suggesting how something might have happened was equivalent to establishing how it had happened.
+Again and again evolutionists assumed that suggesting how something might have happened was equivalent to establishing how it did happen.
 Asking them for evidence usually aroused annoyance and sometimes, if persisted in, hostility.

 As an example, consider the view that life arose by chemical misadventure.
 By this they mean, I think, that they cannot imagine how else it might have come about.
 (Neither can I. Does one accept a poor explanation because unable to think of a good one?)
 This accidental-life theory, being somewhat plausible, is therefore accepted without the usual standards of science, such as reproducibility or rigorous demonstration of mathematical feasibility.
 Putting it otherwise, evolutionists are too attached to their ideas to be able to question them.